numworks/epsilon/poincare/doc/style_guide.md

 ## Iteration over child

 `Tree::child` method can be quite costly as it needs to browse through every previous children.
-Calling it multiple time over successive children is really costly.
+Calling it multiple times over successive children is really costly.

 > [!CAUTION]
 > Avoid this: